 Vasallen AB was formed in 1997 with the assignment of transforming former defence facilities.
-Since its start, the enterprise has worked with a total of 1 300 000 sq.m. of non-residential floor area.
+Since its start, the enterprise has worked with a total of 1.3 million sq.m. of non-residential floor area.
 Vasallen's activities are now entering a final phase.
 All of its remaining activities are on Rindö, where most of the properties have been sold with later entry dates.
-As regards the properties still to be sold, the aim is to complete their sale before the end of the year.
+As regards the properties still to be sold, the aim is to complete their sale as soon as possible.
 The plan is now to wind up the enterprise in the coming years.

-- · Activities are now entering their final phase. - Non-residential floor area decreased to 10 000 sq.m.
-(23 000).
-Therefore capital gains from project development decreased sharply.
+- Activities are now in their final phase. - · Non-residential floor area decreased to 7 000 (14 200) sq.m.
+Capital gains from project development continued to decrease to SEK -6.2m (11.8m).

-- · Profitability: Return on average equity over a development cycle should be equal to the risk-free rate plus 4 percentage points.
-The return was negative in 2019, and the average return for the past 10 years is 12.5%.
-The return target for the past 10 years is an average of 5.3%.
+- · Profitability: Return on average equity over a development cycle to be equal to the risk-free rate plus 4 percentage points.
+The return was negative in 2020, and the average return for the past 10 years is 8.1%.
+The return target for the past 10 years is an average of 5.1%.
 The target was therefore achieved. - Capital structure: Equity/assets ratio of at least 50% and interest coverage ratio above 2 as a multiple.
 The equity/assets ratio was above 50%.
 The interest coverage ratio is negative, so the target was not achieved. - Dividend: 30-50% of profit after tax.
-A dividend of SEK 125m has been decided for 2019.
+A dividend of SEK 50m has been decided for 2020.

 - · Customer Satisfaction Index (CSI) of at least 80.
-There was no CSI survey in 2017-19 as the customer base is too small.
+No CSI survey was conducted in 2017-20 as the customer base is too small.
 The CSI survey for 2016 gave a score of 85, which is above target. - Sickness absence not to be above 3%.
-Sickness absence was 0.0%, so the target was met. - Energy consumption to be below 100 kWh/m2 and year.
-Energy consumption for 2019 was 54 (100) kW, which is lower than in the preceding year.
-So the target of 100 kWh/m2 was met.
+Sickness absence was 0.0%, so the target was met. - Energy consumption below 100 kWh/m2 and year.
+Energy consumption for 2020 was 43 (54) kW, which is lower than in the preceding year.
+So the target of 100 kWh/ m2 was met.
 The figures have been adjusted to make them comparable between years since there have also been changes in the warm areas in the stock, i.e. the areas where Vasallen pays for consumption.
 Energy declarations have been made for all buildings for which this is required.

-Public policy assignment No specifically adopted public policy assignment.
+Public policy assignment No specifically adopted public policy assign-